- How To Start Abusing Huby

 Truly multiplatform; possibility to fix tracks just by opening these in Notepad; .tap export.

-Kinda clunky to get along with; no optimization is given to the resulting tracks since the track is actually a one huge pattern, no finetune effect.
+Kinda clunky to get along with; no optimization is given to the resulting tracks since the track is actually a one huge pattern; no finetuning.

 Possible Inspirations For You